The Red Jumpsuit Apparatus: 2008–2009: Lonely Road

 In June 2007, according to Billboard.com, The Red Jumpsuit Apparatus began to work on their second album, Lonely Road, that had a tentative release date of summer 2008.
-The band was then pulled out of their confirmed appearances at the Australian Soundwave festival tour 2008, after their label president promised to pay money that was owed and have the band in the studio, but instead didn't pull through.
+The band was then pulled out of their confirmed appearances at the Australian Soundwave festival tour 2008, after their label president promised to pay money that was owed and have the band in the studio, but instead did not pull through.

 In April 2008, the band began an acoustic tour on the east coast in various locations with the group Amaru, who is from the same home town.
 Ronnie said that the tour felt like they were "Getting back where we all started."

 After pulling out of the 2008 Soundwave festival, the band took part in the line-up for 2009.

 On September 30, 2008, the band announced in a Myspace blog post that on October 3 they would be premiering a demo version of a song from the upcoming album.
 The song was available a day earlier for members of The Red Jumpsuit Apparatus "Alliance" fan group.
 However, the studio of the song "Pen and Paper" was released to members of the fan group on October 9, and was released on the band's Myspace the following day.
 Another song, "You Better Pray", the first single from Lonely Road, was premiered worldwide on PlanetRadio1073.com for free listening beginning on October 21 and began streaming the next day on the band's Myspace page.